HDR Photography iphone

 iphone photography tips

-Let’s dive into a few iPhone photography tips you can use while capturing HDR photos.
+Let’s dive into a few iPhone photography tips while capturing HDR photos.

 Tip 1: Capture in RAW

-For more flexibility in post-processing, consider shooting in RAW format.
+Consider shooting in RAW format for more flexibility in post-processing.
 This provides greater control over exposure and colour adjustments during editing.

 Tip 2: Lock Focus and Exposure